15 Feb 2018

 Without question, the most important social media site for sales professionals is Linkedin.
 To that point, we have multiple clients that will decline to interview a candidate due to a poor Linkedin profile.
-Here’s a few reasons why happens.
+Here are a few reasons why happens.

-- The sales professional’s profile lacks a professional image (person doesn’t understand the importance of and/or how to sell themselves on Linkedin).
+- The sales professional’s profile lacks a professional image (the person doesn’t understand the importance of and/or how to sell themselves on Linkedin).